hdl/containers/doc/dev/Contributing.rst

 multiple collections of images are provided.
 For each collection, a set of base images is provided, which are to be used for building and for runtime.
 These are defined in ``base.dockerfile``.
-See, for instance, :ghsrc:`debian-bookworm/base.dockerfile <debian-bookworm/base.dockerfile>`.
+See, for instance, :ghsrc:`debian/base.dockerfile <debian/base.dockerfile>`.
 All the images in the ecosystem are based on these:

 .. include:: ../shields/shields.build.gen.inc

-* |SHIELD:Image:build/base| Debian Bookworm, Debian Bullseye or Rocky Linux 8, with updated ``ca-certificates``, ``curl`` and Python 3.
+* |SHIELD:Image:build/base| Debian (Trixie, Bookworm or Bullseye) or Rocky Linux 8, with updated ``ca-certificates``, ``curl`` and Python 3.

 * |SHIELD:Image:build/build| based on ``base``, includes ``clang`` and ``make``.

 * |SHIELD:Image:build/dev| based on ``build``, includes ``cmake``, ``libboost-all-dev`` and ``python3-dev``.

-Then, for each project/tool there are dockerfiles (one for each collection), a GitHub Actions workflow, and one or more test scripts.
+Then, for each project/tool there are dockerfiles (for each collection), a GitHub Actions workflow node and expanded matrix, and one or more test scripts.
 Those are used for:

 * Tools are built using ``REGISTRY/[ARCHITECTURE/][COLLECTION/]build`` images.